sidewayss/html-elements/README.md

 #### Behavior
 - `blur-cancel` / `blurCancel` is a boolean that cancels keyboard input when the user blurs the element via `Tab`, `Shift+Tab`, or by clicking elsewhere on the page.
 The default behavior is to confirm the value.
 Does not affect the behavior of the <Enter> or <Esc> keys or the OK or Cancel buttons.
-- `no-keys` / `keyboards` disables/enables keyboard input.
+- `no-keys` / `keyboards` disables/enables direct keyboard input, but allows up/down arrow keys for spinning.
 Combining it with `no-spin` effectively disables the element.
 - `no-resize` / `autoResize` used to disable the `resize()` function while loading the page or setting a batch of element properties.

 #### Spinner